HD 13931

 In 2009, a very long-period giant planet, more massive than Jupiter, was found in orbit around the star by measuring changes in the star's radial velocity.
-This planet takes 4218 days to orbit the star at the typical distance of 5.15 AU.
-The planet's eccentricity (0.02) is about the same as Earth.
+This planet takes 4442 days to orbit the star at the typical distance of 5.32 AU.
+The planet's eccentricity (0.02) is about the same as Earth's.
 In 2023, the inclination and true mass of HD 13931 b were measured via astrometry.

 According to a 2018 research, HD 13931 is the most promising Solar System analogue known, since it has a star similar to the Sun and a planet with mass and semimajor axis similar to Jupiter.
 Those characteristics yield a probability almost 75% for the existence of a dynamically stable habitable zone, where an Earth-like planet may exist and sustain life.